ENTREPRENEUR & ASIA TRAVELER

 What camera equipment do you use when you travel?

-These days I shoot photos with a Canon 5D MKIII.
-My primary lenses include a 24-105mm and 70-200mm 2.8 lens.
-For video, I use the Sony A6500, which is a fantastic little camera for ‘run and gun’ shooting.
+These days I shoot photos with a Sony A6500, which is a fantastic little camera for ‘run and gun’ shooting.
 On occasion I’ll also use my Sony RX100 MKIV.
-These days I also can’t live without my Zhiyun Crane gimbal as well.
-My latest purchase is a DJI Mavic Pro drone.
+These days I also can’t live without my Zhiyun Crane 2 gimbal and DJI Mavic Pro drone.
+My latest purchase was a DJI Action cam.

 How did you get all these people in so many different destinations to pose for you?

 You can’t be shy or lazy or it doesn’t happen.
 I approach my photography and therefore my subjects as a professional would, which means directing people to get the shot.
 I would tell anyone else attempting this to tell people what you want.
 Most often they listen, although I have learned it helps to offer some incentive.
 Like that it is a fair exchange.
 When I want to take group shots in more remote places I find its best to deal with ‘the guy in charge.’
 In Loikaw, Myanmar we rolled into the village with bags of rice, medicine and alcohol.
 We headed straight to the village elder and then everything suddenly unfolded.
 When it’s a face that captivates me, there is nothing like establishing a rapport.
 So I put the camera down and start from there.
 I don’t worry about language barriers, a little eye contact showing my genuine interest and walls usually start coming down.

 Are there any countries left for you to visit?